chobbledotcom/house-of-desserts/pages/menus.md

 # Menu

 **Discover our delicious selection** of handcrafted desserts.
-Browse our **signature creations** below and find your new favorite treat.
+Browse our **signature creations** below and find your new favourite treat.

-*From classic favorites to innovative Dubai-style desserts, every item is made fresh to order.*
+*From classic favourites to innovative Dubai-style desserts, every item is made fresh to order.*